Draconizations/LnzLive/GUIDE.md

 If you encounter a bug or have a suggestion, please raise an issue in the GitHub repository so it can be tracked and resolved.

 ## User Interface Overview

-Helpful tips will appear at the top of the screen about visual and text editing tools.

 ### Controls